NilsPlaehn/bSSFP-Getting-the-phase-consistent/README.md

 Includes a simulation code based on Bloch equation for the iterative simulation of the same profile shapes as a possible alternative.

+7) "E1_ExperimentalReadout_below4msTR"

+Contains the readout code for PC-bSSFP experimental data found on Zenodo for TR<4ms.

+8) "E_ExperimentalReadout_above4msTR.m"

+Contains the readout code for PC-bSSFP experimental data found on Zenodo for TR>4ms.

+9) "E_Spectrum_plots.m"

+Contains the readout code for spectroscopic experimental data found on Zenodo.

 ***********
-Experimental data and additional code can be found on the following public repository:
+Experimental data can be found on the following public repository:

 https://zenodo.org/records/10017784